seb1080/es6.io/note.md

 ref: (https://hacks.mozilla.org/2015/06/es6-in-depth-arrow-functions/)

-  Arrow functions are anonymous function that don't haveit own this, arguments, super, new.target.
+  Arrow functions are anonymous function that don't have it own this, arguments, super, new.target.

 ```javascript